 BURNOUT has been defined in a number of ways.
 The most common definition is the state of physical, emotional, and mental exhaustion resulting from the excessively high amounts of emotional, mental, or physical effort needed to perform your daily activities.

 There are many things that can be done to help a person break out of a burnout.
 However, the three most impactful changes to address burnout are: making changes in your daily routine, improving sleep, and using breathing as a mindfulness tool.
-Several of the most effective are listed below.
+Let’s talk about these.

 - Actually taking your breaks between meetings, calls, or kids activities.
 5-minute walk, stretch, or some jumping jacks.